Fred G. Johnson

 Fred Johnson, one of nine boys in a Chicago family, was employed at age 14 as an errand boy by the United States Tent & Awning Co. of Chicago, but was soon dismissed for neglecting his work to play baseball.
 He was hired by banner painter Harry Carlton Cummins to clean equipment and tack up banners.
 Cummins also taught him to paint banners, though he never received any formal art training.
 Johnson resumed working for the United States Tent & Awning Co. after World War I, producing banners for owners Walter and Charles Driver between 1921 and 1930.

 Sideshow and circus banners first appeared in Europe during the early 1800s.
 Hung outside shows or booths, they served the same function as that of decorative shop signs, advertising the contents within.
 At the height of their popularity from the 1870s to the late 1960s, sideshow banners were strung up at carnivals and traveling shows throughout the world.
 Early circuses routinely used brightly painted ones to lure paying customers to their quirky sideshows of freaks and curiosities – snake charmers, sword swallowers, two-headed babies and five-legged cows were some of the exaggerated attractions offered for 'your shock and amazement for just five cents!'.
 Circus banners were usually about 8 ft high, but commissions could be any size.
 The largest Johnson ever produced was 50 ft by 15 ft "for a bughouse" which took him about 40 hours.
 On average, however, he turned out four a day.
 He also painted the side-panels on circus trailers and merry-go-rounds.

 Charles Driver later started his own business, taking Johnson with him.
 When it went bankrupt, Johnson continued to paint banners in a garage on Chicago's northwest side.
 Undaunted, Driver joined the O. Henry Tent & Awning Co., persuading Johnson to follow him.
 Johnson worked for that company for some 40 years from 1934 to 1974.

 He later retired at the age of 89 and moved to Sun City, Arizona.
-He died May 11, 1990 at the age of 98.
+He died May 11, 1990, at the age of 98.
 He was survived by son Ellsworth, three grandchildren and five great-grandchildren.

 Most of his banners were lost, but survivors are preserved in circus museums in Baraboo, Wisconsin – home to Ringling Brothers – and Sarasota, Florida. as well as in the Carl Hammer gallery.
 Some were auctioned by Sotheby's in 1981, with titles such as "Minnie Ha-Ha the Monkey Girl" and "Dickie the Penguin Boy".
 In July 1989, the State of Illinois Art Center Gallery had an exhibit of his work.
 His works were subsequently shown by the Rockford Art Museum in 1991, which showcased “Fat Man”, an early work that had not been displayed prior.
-In an episode of the television show American Pickers, pickers Mike Wolfe and Frank Fritz purchased two banners, one of which appraiser William Leroy later identified as being by Johnson.
-Though not in the best of shape, the pair were valued at $10,000.